-Croup mainly affects children between 3 months and 5 years of age, especially children younger than 2 years.
+Croup mainly affects children between 6 months and 3 years of age, especially children younger than 2 years, but it can occur up to age 6.
 Older children have larger airways, so swelling isn’t as likely to affect their breathing.
 Croup often follows a cold and is most common between October and March.

-Call your pediatrician right away if you suspect croup.
+Call your health care provider right away if you suspect croup.
 And seek emergency care if you’re worried, or if your child:

-Makes a whistling sound (stridor) with each breath.
+Makes a whistling sound (stridor) that becomes louder with each breath.

 Has a hard time swallowing.